RomanIovlev/applitools-hackathon/README.md

 ## About test project
 Test project contains two types of tests:</br>
 * Traditional (TraditionalTests.java)
-* Visual (VisualTests.java); You can setup eyes in VisualTestsInit.java.
+* Visual (VisualTests.java); You can setup eyes in VisualTestsInit.java
 Note: **Don't forget to setup your APPLITOOLS_API_KEY in environment variables**</br>
 </br>
 Using IntelliJIdea: you can run tests </br>